Detegr/openRBRVR/FAQ.md

 ## What graphics settings should I use?

 - Depends on the hardware.
-I use SteamVR at 100% scaling with the following settings in the RSF launcher:
+I use SteamVR at 100% scaling, anisotropic filtering at 16x with the following settings in the RSF launcher:

 ![Example settings](img/example_settings.png)